General Confederation of Labour (Portugal)

 The General Confederation of Labour (Confederação Geral do Trabalho; CGT) was a Portuguese trade union confederation.
 Established in 1919, as the successor to the National Workers' Union (UON), the CGT was the only national trade union centre in Portugal throughout the early 1920s.
 The organisation was led largely by anarcho-syndicalists, who declared the CGT to be independent of all political parties and proclaimed its goal to be the abolition of capitalism and the state.
 Opposed to Bolshevism, it refused to join the Red International of Labour Unions (RILU) and instead joined the International Workers' Association (IWA), which was aligned with anarcho-syndicalism.
 An internal schism between the syndicalist leadership and members of the Portuguese Communist Party (PCP) followed, as unions aligned with the latter broke off from the CGT.
 Following the establishment of a military dictatorship in Portugal, the CGT led a workers' uprising against it, but they were defeated, the organisation banned and many of their members exiled to Africa.
 After the establishment of the fascist Estado Novo regime, the CGT attempted to resist the creation of a corporatist economy and led a general strike against it, but this too was suppressed.
-The CGT's secretary general then attempted to assassinate the dictator António de Oliveira Salazar, but was unsuccessful.
+The CGT's general secretary then attempted to assassinate the dictator António de Oliveira Salazar, but was unsuccessful.
 The CGT was ultimately driven underground and eventually disappeared, as the fascist regime was consolidated in Portugal.